minprog/modules/intro/index.md

 You will submit three times during this module.
 None of the submissions will receive a grade.

-Your Scratch program will be automatically checked for adherence to the requirements (i.e., using two sprites, three scripts, etc.).
+Your Scratch program will be automatically checked for adherence to the requirements that are specified in the assignment (i.e., using two sprites, three scripts, etc.).
 Your mentor will also try out your game, artwork or animation and provide some feedback during next week's section meeting!